Teenager Survives 30-Meter Fall at the Grand Canyon: Avoiding Tourist Photos Gone Wrong

 “Lucky we don’t bring him home in a crate”

 When he learns of his son’s fall and rescue, Brian Kauffman, the boy’s father, is at home in North Dakota.
 He tells KPNX that Wyatt has now been released from the hospital and is on his way back to Casselton with his mother.
-In the interview about the incident, Brian Kauffman thanks the rescue workers and emphasizes: “We are lucky that we brought our child home in a car in the front seat and not in a box.”
+In the interview regarding the incident, Brian Kauffman thanks the rescue workers and emphasizes: “We are lucky that we brought our child home in a car in the front seat and not in a box.”

 On average, Grand Canyon search and rescue teams are called to more than 300 missions annually, ranging from heat illnesses to crashes like the one Wyatt Kauffman survived.
 The park service notes that while Bright Angel Point Trail is very popular and offers beautiful views, it is also narrow and surprisingly steep.
 Visitors are reminded to always maintain a safe distance of around two meters from the edge of the rock.